saumya/charaka/README.md

 A VueJS Application.

+ - REST API calls
+ - Router
- - REST calls, Routers and State engines.
+ - State Engine

 Application to use the API from another server and show UI here.